 alleviating the charlotte public health crisis by reducing violent crime

 Kendrick is a survivor of the Beatties Ford Mass Shooting that took place on Juneteenth 2020.
-He understands that communities in this senate district are grappled with combatting community gun violence.
-Approximately 50.9% of the homicides that take place in Charlotte occur in Senate District 41.
-The issue of violent crime compromises the health, wellness, and safety of residents in Senate District 41.
+He understands that communities are grappled with combatting community gun violence.
+Approximately 50.9% of the homicides that take place in Charlotte occur in crescent communities.
+The issue of violent crime compromises the health, wellness, and safety of Charlotte residents.
 Experiencing violent incidents can contribute to an increase in depression, anxiety, and thoughts of suicide.
 Teenagers and young adults aged 15 to 24 constitute nearly a third of all victims and a half of all suspects of community gun violence in Charlotte.
 This alarming statistic raises the urgency of addressing mental health needs in our schools now!

 kendrick has worked to reduce violent crime in charlotte since 2021